 Rocky Neck State Park is in East Lyme and has a specific crescent-sized beach that goes out for .5 mile long.
 East Lyme parking fees for non-residents are $40 weekdays and $50 weekends and holidays.

 Last but certainly not least, the infamous hole-in-the-wall beach is a must-see.
 This beach is only attainable through a tunnel that is located under railroad tracks.
 Hence the name of the beach :).

-No denying it’s a pretty beach with white sands.
+No denying it’s a pretty beach with white fine sand.
 It’s quirky, cool, and a unique way to enjoy a beach.
 At the hole-in-wall beach, you have the Niantic Connecticut boardwalk nearby and the McCook Point Park.
 That’s more options for things to do!

 Westport, Connecticut is a beautiful oceanfront town that overlooks the Saugatuck River.
 It has 3 beaches in the area that are Compo Beach, Old Mill, and Sherwood Island State Park.

 One of the best things to do in Westport is to stroll the theme gardens at Gilbertie’s Herb Garden, the largest herb grower on the east coast.

 Stay for one of their demonstrations or workshops, and seasonal events.
 Stop at the favorite “joint” in town, Black Duck Cafe for lunch or dinner, which is located on the scenic Saugatuck River.
 Saugatuck River offers a boardwalk and multiple athletic facilities.